w-pay/sdk-wpay-jvm/objc/docs/OAIMerchantApi.md

 [apiConfig setPassword:@"YOUR_PASSWORD"];

-NSString* startTime = @"startTime_example"; // If present, the date/time to limit transactions returned.
+NSDate* startTime = 2017-11-06T19:38:09.890+11:00; // If present, the date/time to limit transactions returned.
 Transactions older than this time will not be returned (optional)
-NSString* endTime = @"endTime_example"; // If present, the date/time to limit transactions returned.
+NSDate* endTime = 2017-11-06T19:38:09.890+11:00; // If present, the date/time to limit transactions returned.
 Transactions newer than this time will not be returned (optional)
 NSNumber* pageSize = @25; // The number of records to return for this page.
 Defaults to 25 if absent (optional) (default to @25)
 NSNumber* page = @1; // The page of results to return with 1 indicating the first page.
 Defaults to 1 if absent (optional) (default to @1)